The OUT d’Or Awards

 It has now been four years since the marriage equality law was passed and nothing has changed.
 In the wake of the Orlando massacre in June 2016, only Sud Ouest, a local daily newspaper, wrote about the attack as being specifically homophobic and mentioned that the Pulse was a gay club.
 All national dailies chose to ignore this and that the Pulse was an important place for the local Latino community.
 The LGBT community asked them not to render victims invisible but very few newspapers responded to this request.

 The French media is still grasping with the notion of accountability.
 For instance, the very popular show « Touche pas à mon poste » hosted by Cyril Hanouna, a star in the country, has been constantly criticized for the way it handles women and sexual minorities… but to no avail: the editorial line or contents of the show have not changed in spite of the growing discontent.
+Whether it is on TV, on the big screen or in the political arena, the French LGBT are in effect urged to remain quiet.
+In our country, there are no Ellen DeGeneres, no Anderson Cooper, no Rachel Maddow.
+Mentalities are changing but ever so slowly.
+We want to contribute to this change and even accelerate it.

 In this context, the AJL decided that the media who still manage to provide a fair and nuanced coverage of LBGT issues should be honored, just like French stars should be encourage to come out.
 In order to do so, the AJL decided to organize the very first Award Ceremony for LGBT Visibility in June 2017, in the wake of the American Glaad Awards and of the The National Lesbian & Gay Journalists Association’s Excellence in Journalism Awards.